hurter3/LionsTour2021SA/README.md

 ## **Future Enhancments**

-Expand on the detail view to incorporate size selection and addition product views.
+Expand on the product detail view to incorporate size selection and add additional thumbnails.
+Incorporate stock management and control.

 <hr />